Tha’teioneniienawa’khontie: In the Spirit of Cooperation

 Her desire for knowledge led her to read extensively about Indigenous Peoples.
 She read about the horror of residential schools and the beauty and wonder of Indigenous culture and traditions.
 As her knowledge grew, so did her respect and admiration of Indigenous Peoples; their resilience and their strength.

-When the donor approached CFKA Executive Director Tina Bailey to discuss a possible donation to establish a fund, it didn’t take long for the discussion to uncover her passion, and the idea of the fund was born!
+When the donor approached former CFKA Executive Director Tina Bailey to discuss a possible donation to establish a fund, it didn’t take long for the discussion to uncover her passion, and the idea of the fund was born!

 To help establish the purpose of the fund (which will define what projects the fund will support), a meeting was scheduled with three respected local Indigenous leaders.
 After a thoughtful and meaningful discussion, the group collectively determined the name of the new fund: Tha’teioneniienawa’khontie, a Mohawk phrase which means ‘In the Spirit of Cooperation’.